Getting Started with Zubo

 zubo setup

-The interactive setup wizard walks you through initial configuration.
-It will:
+The wizard walks you through 4 steps:

 Starting Zubo